The Mopar stories site

 Roads not taken

-These roads not taken were projected in 2006, when the Pentastar was still being developed:
+These paths were planned when the Pentastar was still being developed and documented in 2006:

 V6 Mopar Pentastar engine